 Panera to stop selling Charged Sips caffeinated drinks allegedly linked to 2 deaths

-Restaurant chain Panera on Tuesday said it plans to stop selling its Charged Sips caffeinated beverages that are at the center of multiple lawsuits.
+Restaurant chain Panera said on Tuesday that it plans to stop selling its Charged Sips caffeinated beverages that are at the center of multiple lawsuits.

 The company will phase out the caffeine-laden lemonade drinks nationwide, a spokesperson confirmed to CBS MoneyWatch.
 As of Tuesday, they were still available for purchase on Panera's website.